hasan-moni-321/Interactive-Care-Assignment/README.md

 ##   Steps of running script.py file

-Step-1:   Make a directory in your local computer. use below command for making directory. mkdir myproject
+Step-1:   Make a directory in your local computer. use below command for making directory.
+mkdir myproject

 Step-2: got to the myproject directory.
-Use below command to go to myproject directory. cd myproject
+Use below command to go to myproject directory.
+cd myproject

 Step-3:   Clone the repository.
 Use below code for cloning the repository.
 git clone https://github.com/hasan-moni-321/Interactive-Care-Assignment

 Step-4:   Download the trained model from the below link. https://drive.google.com/drive/u/0/folders/1ZVC4RkzsSuROPVVsoNWJy8AjyN43CGCA

-Step-5: keep the downloaded model in the myproject directory
+Step-5: keep the downloaded model in the myproject directory.
+Don't change the model name!

 Step-6: install framework and libraries.
 Run below command in your terminal one by one.